 Life Update: I enrolled in IIN’s Holistic Health Coach Training

-I'm so excited to share that next week I begin my one-year holistic health coach training with the Institute of Integrative Nutrition (IIN)!
+I'm so excited to share that next week I begin my one-year holistic health coach training with the Institute for Integrative Nutrition (IIN)!
 This year is all about learning more and digging deeper into what fires me up, so I can continue evolving and growing my knowledge.

 I didn’t study anything related to health and wellness when I was in school.
 My background is purely in fashion from marketing to design and production.
 I started my blog as a creative outlet to share my ever-evolving wellness journey.
 It became clear to me my career in fashion wasn’t fulfilling me the way my wellness journey was, so I got my 200-hour yoga teacher certification back in 2015.
 All of these steps one by one led me to continue pursuing a career focused on wellness.